ebarkie/aprs/USAGE.md

 ```go
 func (f *Frame) FromString(frame string) (err error)
 ```
-FromString sets the Frame from an APRS-IS style string.
+FromString sets the Frame from a TNC2 formatted string.

-This strictly enforces the AX.25 specifciation and will return errors if callsigns are greater than 6 characters or SSID's are not numeric values between 0 and 15.
+This strictly enforces the AX.25 specification and will return errors if callsigns are greater than 6 characters or SSID's are not numeric values between 0 and 15.